-Both visual studio code and Atom has a large community.
-Visual studio is more popular than the Atom.
+Both visual studio code and Atom have a large community.
+Visual studio is more popular than Atom.
 Atom has a more open-source community than the visual studio code.
-This is because VS Code attached later with Microsoft than Atom.
+This is because VS Code is attached later with Microsoft than Atom.

 Both Atom and visual studio code are very good text editors.
 Yet, it can be said that the visual studio editor is better than Atom.
 Both of them have some benefits and backlogs.
 Atom is a very much user-friendly, customizable software used for fewer workloads.

 If the workload is high, the visual studio code is more helpful than Atom.
 Atom works more with extra functional files, so it takes more space to work and runs a little slow.
 This is a backlog for this.
 But, it is customizable and provides tons of features.